HOW WILL TRUMP’S NEW TAX LAW AFFECT M&A TRANSACTIONS?

 Lifetime Exemption for Estate/Gift Taxes

 TCJA doubled the amount that can be given away during life (gift) or at death (bequest).
-The new (inflation adjusted) limit is expected to be $11.2 million per person thereby allowing a married couple to be able to avoid gift/estate tax on the first $22.4 million of net worth.
-This can be a huge savings for those PCO owners whose companies have significant value whether selling to an outside firm and passing the proceeds on to the next generation at death or whether planning to pass a PCO firm with significant value to the next generation directly.
+The new (inflation-adjusted) limit is expected to be $11.2 million per person thereby allowing a married couple to be able to avoid gift/estate tax on the first $22.4 million of net worth.
+This can be a huge saving for those PCO owners whose companies have significant value whether selling to an outside firm and passing the proceeds on to the next generation at death or whether planning to pass a PCO firm with significant value to the next generation directly.

 Accordingly, a PCO looking to shift income to the next generation prior to a sale of their business can now have greater flexibility to transfer equity in the business without fear of incurring gift tax (during lifetime) or estate tax (at death).

 The Authors are the managing directors at PCO M&A Specialists (a division of PCO Bookkeepers), Daniel S. Gordon, CPA, John P. Corrigan, Esq, MBA, CPA.
 For more information, email us at email@example.com.